fullstackjedimaster/iot-wireless-mesh-daq/cloud/README.md

-# Wireless Sensor Mesh: cloud
+# IoT Wireless Mesh DAQ: cloud

 This service provides the FastAPI interface and real-time data viewer using Redis and PostgreSQL.